crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 ### 4. Apply for a credit card

-Only if you have self-control do I reccomend this step.
+Only if you have self-control do I recommend this step.
 Get a basic credit card and set up a direct debit for it to be paid of IN FULL every month.
 This will help build your credit score for when applying for a mortgage, do not get roped into the perks and rewards of these cards as the interest charge trumps the perks all day every day.

 ### 5. Open a stocks and shares ISA.

 If you don't want to save for a house and don't have any short-term goals, you may consider opening a stocks and shares ISA.
-It is usually reccomended to invest in some index fund because the risk is divserified, you hold a piece of all the companies instead of having all your eggs in one basket.
+It is usually recommended to invest in some index fund because the risk is diversified, you hold a piece of all the companies instead of having all your eggs in one basket.
 Also don't try and time the market..it won't work.
 Just drip feed money into the account every month and come back to it in 5+ years time.

 ## Tips and tricks